 What we don’t: Too warm for most conditions.

 The Solstice offers all of the benefits of merino wool, including excellent temperature regulation, supreme next-to-skin comfort, and better odor resistance than synthetics.
 But it’s the rest of the design that gets our critique: The hood is oversized, the long drawcord gets in the way, and the fit is very roomy (you’ll likely want to size down).
 And given its merino build, the Solstice is not all that versatile—we’ve overheated quickly in mild conditions and when working moderately hard.
 Most backcountry skiers we know just wear their standard synthetic sun hoody, but for merino lovers looking for a purpose-built hybrid, the Ridge Merino is a premium option.
-The Solstice is low on stock at the time of publishing, but look for revived inventory in March 2024.
+And if you’re intrigued by the wool build but looking for something a little different, check out Zpacks’ The Mirage below.

 See the Men's Ridge Merino Solstice See the Women's Ridge Merino Solstice